 Plot Summary

-Yayoi Negishi, a woman in her thirties, consults the Author about her childhood home in Toyama Prefecture, built in 1990 by a company called Housemaker Misaki.
-The single-story house had a dead-end hallway tucked between her parents’ room and her own, leading to a wall.
+Yayoi Negishi is a woman in her thirties.
+She consults the Author about her childhood home in Toyama Prefecture.
+A company called Housemaker Misaki built it in 1990.
+The single-story house had a dead-end hallway between her parents' room and her own.
+It led to a wall.

-Her mother was cold and distant toward Yayoi but obsessively protective about one thing: Yayoi was prohibited from walking on the main road south of the house.
-The mother was not anxious generally.
-Only about that road.
+Her mother was cold and distant toward Yayoi.
+She was obsessively protective about one thing.
+Yayoi could never walk on the main road south of the house.
+The mother was not anxious in general.
+She was anxious about that road alone.

-After her parents died, Yayoi found two strange objects among their belongings: a hidden stash of 680,000 yen in cash, and a wooden doll missing its left arm and right leg.
+After her parents died, Yayoi found two strange objects among their belongings.
+One was a hidden stash of 680,000 yen in cash.
+The other was a wooden doll missing its left arm and right leg.

-Yayoi’s theory: the hallway was meant for a twin sibling who died in utero.
-The Author investigates local newspaper archives and disproves this through architectural logic.
-What he finds instead: a child was struck and killed by a Housemaker Misaki construction truck right in front of the home plot in 1990, just before the house was built.
+He finds something else.
+A Housemaker Misaki construction truck struck and killed a child in 1990.
+It happened right in front of the home plot, just before the house went up.
 The original entrance was planned to face the road where the accident happened.
-Yayoi’s mother paid to have the entrance moved.
+Yayoi's mother paid to have the entrance moved.

-The representative from Housemaker Misaki adds one final detail: five years after moving in, Yayoi’s mother returned to the company and tried to hire them to physically remove Yayoi’s bedroom from the house entirely.
-An expensive, structurally significant job.
+The representative from Housemaker Misaki adds one final detail.
+Five years after the move, Yayoi's mother returned to the company.
+She tried to hire them to remove Yayoi's bedroom from the house.
+That job was expensive and structurally significant.
 The mother could barely afford it.
 She kept asking anyway.

 Literary Analysis

-The “hallway to nowhere” is the novel’s entry point into its governing theme: houses as physical confessions of psychological guilt.
+The "hallway to nowhere" is the novel's entry point into its governing theme.
+Houses are physical confessions of psychological guilt.
 The mother cannot walk past the place where a child died.
 She cannot live in a house whose front door opens onto that site.
-She is willing to destroy her daughter’s bedroom to correct the floor plan of her guilt.
+She is willing to destroy her daughter's bedroom to correct the floor plan of her guilt.

-The wooden doll missing its left arm and right leg is, at this stage in the novel, a grotesque non sequitur.
+At this stage of the novel, the amputated wooden doll is a grotesque non sequitur.
 By the final chapter, it is the key to everything.

 Connective Tissue

-The amputated wooden doll directly prefigures the “Holy Mother” of the Rebirth Congregation introduced in File 6: a woman missing her left arm and right leg who serves as the figurehead of a cult that exploits parental guilt.
+The amputated wooden doll prefigures the "Holy Mother" of the Rebirth Congregation, introduced in File 6.
+She is a woman missing her left arm and right leg.
+She serves as the figurehead of a cult that exploits parental guilt.

-Yayoi’s premature birth meant a newborn blood test could not be administered.
+Yayoi's premature birth blocked the newborn blood test.
 As Kurihara later deduces, Yayoi was conceived in an affair.
-The mother’s road prohibition was not about the accident.
-It was fear that any hospital visit requiring a blood transfusion would reveal Yayoi’s blood type to her husband.
+The mother's road prohibition was not about the accident.
+It came from fear.
+Any hospital visit with a blood transfusion would reveal Yayoi's blood type to her husband.

-The mother’s desperate attempt to remove Yayoi’s bedroom was an act of cult devotion: the Rebirth Congregation instructed members to physically alter their homes to match the amputated form of the Holy Mother, as a ritual of penance.
+The mother's attempt to remove Yayoi's bedroom was an act of cult devotion.
+The Rebirth Congregation instructed members to alter their homes physically.
+Each home had to match the amputated form of the Holy Mother, as a ritual of penance.

 File 2: Nurturing Darkness